-There is competition within the natural resource industry for properties of merit, and the Company competes with other companies possessing greater technical and financial resources than itself.
-Even if a desirable property was secured, there can be no assurances that the Company will be able to execute its exploration programs on its proposed schedules and within its cost estimates, whether due to weather conditions in the areas where it operates, increasingly stringent environmental regulations and other permitting restrictions, or other factors related to exploring in areas that lack infrastructure, and the availability of essential supplies and services.
+There is competition within the natural resource industry for exploration properties, and the Company competes with other companies possessing greater technical and financial resources than itself.
+There can be no assurances that the Company would be able to execute exploration programs on proposed schedules and within cost estimates, whether due to weather conditions in the area where of operations, increasingly stringent environmental regulations and other permitting restrictions, or other factors related to exploring in areas that lack infrastructure and the availability of essential supplies and services.

-These conditions may lead to increased costs and difficulties in scheduling contractors at times that are optimal from the Company's perspective.
+Adverse conditions may lead to increased costs and difficulties in scheduling contractors at times that are optimal from the Company's perspective.

 The Company's future exploration activities may require permits from various governmental agencies charged with administrating laws and regulations governing exploration, labour standards, occupational health and safety, control of toxic substances, waste disposal, land use, environmental protection and other matters.
-Failure to comply with laws, regulations and permit conditions could result in fines and/or stop work orders, costs for conducting remedial actions and other expenses.
+Inability to comply with laws, regulations and permit conditions could result in fines and/or stop work orders, costs for conducting remedial actions and other expenses.
 In addition, legislation changes to existing laws and regulations could result in significant additional costs to comply with the revised terms and could also result in delays in executing planned programs pending compliance with those terms.